Monday 17 June 1940

 Evacuations also take place from Nantes.
 It is 50 miles (80 km) up the Loire.
 There is a large fleet of destroyers and some larger ships available, but the British troops need time to get there.
 The RAF provides vital air cover to protect numerous vulnerable transports.

-Troop Convoy US 3 from New Zealand and Australia departs from Suez.
+Troop Convoy US 3, carrying troops from New Zealand and Australia, departs from Suez.

 Convoy HX 51 leaves Halifax for Liverpool, carrying the 150 US aircraft originally intended for France.